Trump Lawyer Van Der Veen: 'We Demolished Their Case --- They Were Like a Dying Animal That We Had Trapped in the Corner'

 He said the approach with Trump’s defense was multifaceted, given senators sought different views on reaching a “not guilty” decision.

 “That’s a really good question because it was very interesting,” he added.
 “We had to go with all four grounds of acquittal because different senators had different interests.
 And, you know, for example, some senators, due process was absolutely important to them.
 Other senators, just the fact that they were unable in any way to put on a case and prove the merits of their case held the day.
-I do think there were a large number that still thought there was no jurisdiction here.
-And they were right when they thought that way.
-And, of course, the Senate Rule 23, it’s in black and white.
+I do think there were a large number that still thought there was no jurisdiction here.”

+“And they were right when they thought that way,” Van Der Veen continued.
+“And, of course, the Senate Rule 23, it’s in black and white.
 They live by these rules.
 So certainly, that was something they could hang their hat on, though, too.
 To get to two-thirds, to beat the two-thirds and get the win in this, we had to really be strategic about what senators were going to be listening to what arguments.”

 Follow Jeff Poor on Twitter @jeff_poor